 - Guide 1: How to Remove Your operating system has been hacked from Windows.

-- Guide 2: Get rid of Your operating system has been hacked from Mac OS X.
+- Guide 2: Get rid of Your operating system has been hacked on Mac OS X.

-- Guide 3: Remove Your operating system has been hacked from Google Chrome.
+- Guide 3: Remove Your operating system has been hacked in Google Chrome.

 - Guide 4: Erase Your operating system has been hacked from Mozilla Firefox.